 Ssshhhhh, Lord…have mercy.
 He’s a fixin to talk about divorce too in that passage.
 Quick!
 Turn the page and go huntin for when he said the word “homosexual” again.
 Next thing ya know, he’ll be going off about Hell, eeeeeeeternal fires, and other tall tales he was usin to pull the legs of them there 1st century simpletons to get a rise out of ’em.

 Whew.
 That’s was too close for comfort.
 Before you know it, he just might say something wacky like he didn’t come to destroy the law, but to fulfill it, or sumpin.
 Laws…who needs ’em when we can just think for ourselves?

 All these fundalmentalist Bible beaters are always bringin up stuff from the past that harps on the sins of Sodom and Gomorrah and all.
 I mean, for reals?
 That was sooooo long ago, man.
 We’s all evolved since them times y’all.
-Everbody knows that.
-Even the President of these here United States.
+Everbody knows that, including our best, and brightest, leaders.